 This site provides access to a stroke education toolkit, brochures, and free downloadable educational materials.

-Let’s Talk About Risk Factors for Stroke (American Stroke Association)
+Let’s Talk About Stroke Prevention, Risk Factors and Types of Stroke (American Stroke Association)

 This provides simple steps you can take to recognize a stroke.